 Bike stations on campus offers numerous ways to help keep our campus cyclists in the saddle and enjoying the campus and Boulder's great environment.
 We value the bicycle as an effective means of commute and recreation, improving its users' health, mobility and economic vitality.

 UMC Bike Station: located east of the UMC at the Fine Arts Lawn.
-(Closed for the winter months November 20, 2015.
+(The bike station closed for the winter months November 20, 2015.
 For spring opening dates check the CU Environmental Center website.)

 Bike Station Services (a few highlights):